Mr Majnu Twitter Review: Here’s What The Fans Feel About The Akhil Akkineni Starrer

 The young and charming Akhil Akkineni is arguably one of the most promising upcoming stars in the Telugu film industry today.
 The 24-year-old enjoys an impressive fan following thanks to his adorable looks, lively nature and gripping screen presence.
 He is currently in the limelight because of his latest film Mr Majnu.

 The movie is the third release of his career and features him in a new avatar.
-Mr Majnu is slated to hit the screens today(January 25, 2019) and its first shows are all set to begin.
+Mr Majnu is slated to hit the screens today(January 25, 2019) and its first shows are all set to begin

 Stay tuned for the Mr Majnu Twitter review.